asmecher/metabase-tools/README.md

 # metabase-tools
-Configuration tools for Metabase when working with SciELO journals
+Configuration tools for Metabase when working with large journal collections without a common editorial team.

+In a hosting environment that uses OJS installations with multiple journals, hosts might want to support Metabase as a way for editors to build and run reports or explore the workflow data.
+However, hosts need to ensure that data from other journals is not exposed to editors.
+This toolset uses views to segment the main OJS database into derived databases that Metabase can explore freely without exposing unwanted data.

 To use:
 1. Configure `config/config.php` with details from your environment.